What is a good model? A tweet by my colleague Hiroki Sayama a while ago prompted me to see if I could formulate my own description.

 — Hiroki Sayama (@HirokiSayama) August 21, 2015

-Another reason this is worth contemplating for me is that I’m teaching a class in complex systems & agent-based models partly using Sayama’s great book.
-Of course there is an entire field of philosophy dealing with this, but I think a practical-minded scientist can allow her/himself to be a bit more succinct.
+Another reason this is worth contemplating for me is that I’m teaching a class in complex systems & agent-based models, partly using Sayama’s excellent book.
+Of course, there is an entire field of philosophy dealing with this, but I think a practical-minded scientist can allow her/himself to be a bit more succinct.
 So here’s my take:

 It has to be able to predict something about the real system.
 This also implies it should be falsifiable.

-If the model’s purpose is explanation, not only prediction, it has to either reduce the hypotheses of the original system, or identify mechanisms.
+If the model’s purpose is an explanation, not only a prediction, it has to either reduce the hypotheses of the original system or identify mechanisms.
 This implies it has to be as simple as possible.

-It should be possible to simulate, analyze, and describe it fairly easy and fast.
+It should be possible to simulate, analyze, and describe it relatively easy and fast.
 This also means in- and output should be easy to match with empirical data.

 A new model has to be able to do the above, at least some aspects of it, better than existing models.